Everlost: Plot

-Nick and Allie, who have just awoken in a ghostly parallel to the real world, are saved by a boy named Lief, who tells them that they are called "Afterlights" who cannot be seen by the living.
-They are somewhat like ghosts and retain the exact appearance they had when they died.
-He warns them of a dreaded and evil monster, the McGill, and Johnnie-O, and the altar boys before they make their way to New York City.
-There, they meet Mary Hightower, the "mother" of Afterlights who keeps many Afterlights safe and is the author of hundreds of books about living in Everlost.
-She lives with the children under her care in the destroyed World Trade Center, which exists because things that are much beloved in the world can cross into Everlost when they are destroyed.
+Nick and Allie are saved by a boy named Lief after waking up in a ghostly parallel to the real world.
+He tells them that they are "Afterlights" and cannot be seen by the living.
+Afterlights are somewhat like ghosts, retaining the exact appearance they had when they died.
+He warns them of a feared monster called the McGill, as well as various groups such as the Altar Boys and Johnie-0.
+Determined to find a way back home, they journey to New York City together.
+There they meet Mary Hightower, who is known as the "mother" amongst the Afterlights.
+She lives in the destroyed World Trade Center, and takes care of children under her guidance.
+Having lived there for centuries, she has published hundreds of books about the life and rules of Everlost.
+Places like the Twin Towers exist here because they were valued enough to cross into Everlost after being destroyed.
 They settle down, but Allie is not content.
 Allie notices other Afterlights at the Twin Towers keep repeating and doing the same thing every day, becoming stuck in ruts.
 Allie sets out with Nick and Lief to see whether he has special powers and they meet The Haunter.
 Allie gets Lief and Nick captured by The Haunter and learns that she can pick up living things and also possess living people, or "Skinjack".
 Allie explores her power while Nick begins to discover his own purpose.